 Covers issues faced by companies in marketing products or services beyond their home-country boundaries.
 The course emphasizes sensitivity to cultural, political, and infrastructure issues.
 Areas examined include adapting products or services to fit demand, distribution, advertising, and quality control.
-Prerequisites: BUS 231 or permission.
+Prerequisites: BUS 231 and BUS 336 or permission.
 Offered as needed.
+NU and EV only.

 336 International Business.
-(4).
+Fall (4), Spring (4).

 Examines the relationship of world, regional, and national institutions and cultures to businesses operating within their environments.
 The major trading blocs of NAFTA and the European Union are studied, as well as the nature of trade and business with and within China, Japan, Mexico, and the European Union.
 Prerequisites: Junior standing or permission.
-Offered as needed.